Bishnu Prasad Rabha: Kalaguru Bishnu Rabha Award 2016

 The relevance of the ideals of Kalaguru Bishnu Prasad Rabha, the musical and artistic genius who transcended man-made barriers to unite diverse communities was remembered on the occasion of his death anniversary by Assam.
-The Bishnu Rabha Award for 2016 were also presented on Monday to well-known artist Girish Chandra Bora and prominent Kathak exponent Bipul Das at a function organized at Rabindra Bhawan in Guwahati by the Directorate of Cultural Affairs.
+The Bishnu Rabha Award for 2016 were also presented on Monday to well-known artist Girish Chandra Bora and prominent Kathak exponent Bipul Das at a function organised at Rabindra Bhawan in Guwahati by the Directorate of Cultural Affairs.

 The award carrying Rs 100,000 each, a citation and other gifts was presented to the distinguished personalities by Chief Minister Sarbananda Sonowal.

 Acknowledging the role of the cultural brigade in nation building, Sonowal announced that in the coming days the government would come up with a special policy for the welfare of the artistes.
 He also assured that Rabindra Bhawan would be developed and within a few months the auditorium will provide a new experience to performers and viewers alike.
 Stressing the need to promote the ideals of the Kalaguru among the young generation, Sonowal said that by imbibing the humanistic values that Bishnu Prasad Rabha stood for, Assam can be propelled on the road towards real development.
 Sonowal also laid importance on holistic development of the youth so that they can bring the desired changes with their work culture and commitment.

-In his acceptance speech, Girish Chandra Bora said that the honor conferred on him will motivate him to continue with his work with greater zeal.
-He said that an artist never works with the intention of bagging an award or a favor but creates for the satisfaction of his heart.
+In his acceptance speech, Girish Chandra Bora said that the honour conferred on him will motivate him to continue with his work with greater zeal.
+He said that an artist never works with the intention of bagging an award or a favour but creates for the satisfaction of his heart.
 He also added that the literary and cultural contributions of the revolutionary Bishnu Prasad Rabha have always been an inspiration for him.
 On the other hand, speaking on the occasion, sarod maestro Amjad Ali Khan recalled the multifaceted personality of the Kalaguru, particularly his patriotism and cultural leanings, and said that music is an important aspect of life, and it does not belong to any religion.

 Memorial Park

-The Bishnu Rabha Smriti Udyan has been set up as a memorial park in his honor.
+The Bishnu Rabha Smriti Udyan has been set up as a memorial park in his honour.
 It is located on the banks of the Brahmaputra near Tezpur in a plot adjacent to the Bhairabi Temple.

 The park is a result of the hard work of his middle son Hemraj Rabha who took the initiative to pay tribute to his father and started the construction.
 The project was later on taken by the government of Assam.
 It contains the cremation spot of the maestro.
 Apart from it, many of his unforgettable works are sculpted into the walls.
 The cremation spot lies on the bank of the Brahmaputra as a result of which it was suffering from soil erosion.
 But now it has been provided with embankments to prevent it and preserve it.
 Nowadays it has become a major site of attraction for his devotees.
 People often visit this place to offer homage.